soyrochus/pengu/README.md

 ![Pengu](images/pengu-min.png)

-Pengu acts as a *personal Ubuntu machine per project*, mapped directly to your working directory.
+Pengu acts as a *personal Linux machine per project*, mapped directly to your working directory.
 Anything you install or configure inside Pengu persists across sessions, restarts, and reboots.

 > 🧩 One project → one Pengu container **per profile**